How to Build a Prioritization Matrix That Leadership Actually Uses

 - Week 4: Present recommendations to leadership.
 Get explicit decisions on the cut line.

-That four-week cycle sounds slow until you compare it to the alternative: months of ad-hoc debates, scope creep from unfunded work that snuck in, and a team stretched across too many priorities because nobody wanted to say no.
+The four-week cycle sounds slow until you compare it to the alternative: months of ad-hoc debates, scope creep from unfunded work that snuck in, and a team stretched across too many priorities because nobody wanted to say no.

 Build prioritization that earns trust

-The Prioritization Matrix includes weighted scoring with automatic calculations, 2x2 grid visualization, sensitivity analysis support, and a clean output format designed for executive presentations.
+The Prioritization Matrix includes weighted scoring with automatic calculations, 2x2 grid visualization, sensitivity analysis support, and a clean output format for executive presentations.
 One workbook, both frameworks.

-Get the Prioritization Matrix — $29
+Get the Prioritization Matrix, $29